Cooking Vacations in Liguria

 - Meals not indicated

-Enjoy four nights in an elegant 4* hotel in the heart of Genoa, such as the Bristol Palace.
+Enjoy four nights in an elegant 5* hotel in the heart of Genoa.
 The Bristol Palace is a historical luxury hotel dating back tot he Nineteenth Century and boasting a Liberty and Decò style, with plenty of old-world charm.
 The elegant and sound-proofed bedrooms feature high ceilings, mini-bars, flat-screen TVs, room safes, private en suite baths, and air conditioning.
 The hotel offers a restaurant with a seasonal terrace, as well as two bars.
 (If unavailable a comparable property will be proposed.)